A collaborative blog written by Bob Dunham and guest blogger, Julio Olalla.

 Major dislocations in how our societies operate in the world are coming, and we have seen a preview with the global financial recession of 2008.
-Despite widespread scientific analyses of global issues including the causes of global warming, depletion of fisheries, reaching peak oil while energy demand is spiking, and the consumption of resources approaching the limits of the planet, there have not been significant changes in global consumption patterns or economic policies.
+Despite widespread scientific analyses of global issues, including the causes of global warming, depletion of fisheries, reaching peak oil while energy demand is spiking, and the consumption of resources approaching the limits of the planet, there have not been significant changes in global consumption patterns or economic policies.
 We seem to be trapped in the current systems with no real options to a new game.
-Demand and consumption increase, and the economic policies are to expand growth.
-In fact no other alternative seems possible.
+Demand and consumption increase and economic policies are to expand growth.
+In fact, no other alternative seems possible.

 The consequences that are coming are unavoidable, will be massive, and will happen very quickly.
-Our economic growth policies are exponential, which means that the changes they produce are growing at an ever increasing rate, like compound interest.
-For example, if we have a steady increase of population of only 1% a year, at a population of 6 billion it takes only twelve years to produce another billion people, down from 18 years for the prior billion.
+Our economic growth policies are exponential, which means that the changes they produce are growing at an ever-increasing rate, like compound interest.
+For example, if we have a steady increase of population of only 1% a year, at a population of 6 billion, it takes only 12 years to produce another billion people, down from 18 years for the prior billion.

 We have another unique challenge in our historical era, the scale of technology.
 Technology is not just the development and use of tools.
 Our tools shape what we do and how we think.
-Our tools use us, and control us.
-If you use email, you see that your practices and even how you think and organize your life is fundamentally shaped by email.
-We have seen the stupendous and rapid evolution of smart phones, texting, and social media.
+Our tools use us and control us.
+If you use email, you see that your practices and even how you think and organize your life are fundamentally shaped by email.
+We have seen the stupendous and rapid evolution of smartphones, texting, and social media.
 In the guise of better connection and access to each other, research shows that this technology is also producing greater disconnection, where people would rather text each other than speak to each other.

-Robert Dunham is founder of the Institute for Generative Leadership, and delivers programs in leadership around the world.
-He is co-author of The Innovator’s Way.
+Robert Dunham is the founder of the Institute for Generative Leadership and delivers programs in leadership around the world.
+He is a co-author of The Innovator’s Way.